hilbix/tino/howto/haproxy.md

 	server couch server.example.com:5984 ssl crt /etc/haproxy/ca/client.pem verify required ca-file /etc/haproxy/ca/cacert.crt
 ```

+Notes:

-FYI: This example is to access a remote [CouchDB istance](couchdb.md) in a secure way.
+- This example is to access a remote [CouchDB istance](couchdb.md) in a secure way.
+- MiniCA is not suitable for some sane SSL setup, but here it works.